ChicagoCityscape/pins/README.md

 This repository contains *two lists of PINs*, or property index numbers, property class descriptions, and township GIS data.
 It will eventually contain property taxes data (billed and assessed values for all properties).

-1. All Cook County Property Index Numbers billed for 2014
+1. All Cook County Property Index Numbers billed for 2014 and for 2016 (two separate lists)
 2. Other PINs we know about that aren't in list #1

 ## What are PINs?